ibnu-asma/insurance-risk-analytics/README.md

 - Explore distributions and outliers in premiums, claims, and vehicle values
 - Identify temporal trends in claim frequency and severity
 - Highlight vehicle makes/models associated with high or low claim amounts
+- **Build and evaluate predictive models for claim severity, claim probability, and premium optimization**
+- **Implement a dynamic, risk-based pricing system using machine learning**
+- **Interpret model results and provide actionable business insights for insurance pricing**

 ---